 I loved Three Dark Crowns by Kendare Blake, and I'm really looking forward to reading more of her writing.

-If you’ve enjoyed this review, you might be interested in reading my article about gardens in fantasy fiction (Greenfingers) here.
-Or you might like to take a look at my article about sea voyages in fantasy fiction (On the Ocean Wave) here.
+If you’ve enjoyed this review, you might be interested reading in my article about gardens in fantasy fiction (Greenfingers).
+Or you might like to take a look at my article about sea voyages in fantasy fiction (On the Ocean Wave).

-If you fancy something different, you might like to take a chance on my review of Luna Nera here.
+If you fancy something different, you might like to take a chance on my review of Luna Nera.